Push traditional boundaries.

 This course explores interdisciplinary connections between studio art production and the design process for site-specific opportunities.
 Projects are client-driven and may be permanent or longer-term temporary works.
 Students work as a team to consult with the client, research the site, and produce proposals that reflect these influences.
 Students work individually and collaboratively to execute the final work.
 This course is offered when a client opportunity is available.

-Prerequisites: Sophomore standing FAS 3060 Public Art/Art in Public Places 3
+Prerequisites: Sophomore standing FAS/SC 3060 Public Art/Art in Public Places 3

 This studio course covers contemporary and historical issues pertaining to art in public places, public art, public process, and multidisciplinary collaboration.
-Individual and collaborative course projects include drawing for design, scale model building, site planning, and final works.
-The course includes field trips to public art sites and discussions with public art administrators.
-This course is offered when a site opportunity is available.
+Students investigate both “site-specific” and “site as venue” public works through individual and collaborative projects and proposals.
+All media are considered appropriate for inclusion in the public realm.
+Design, planning, and presentation techniques include the RFQ, RFP, preparation of proposals, proposal writing, public presentations, design and presentation drawings, scale model building and maquettes, site planning, and logistics of realization.
+The course includes the creation of public works, field trips to public art sites, and discussions with public art administrators and artists working in the public realm.

 This interdisciplinary studio course focuses on the use of appropriated imagery as both a source of inspiration and as material incorporated into artworks.
-Within this context, students develop imagery and content in their own work while exploring introductory semiotics and multiple approaches to organizing the two-dimensional picture plane.
-Contemporary art since 1980 is presented and discussed as a frame of reference for class projects, critiques, and reading assignments.
+Within this context, students develop imagery and content in their own work while exploring introductory semiotics and multiple approaches in the production of work based in appropriation.
+Contemporary art is presented and discussed as a frame of reference for class projects, critiques, and reading assignments.

 Prerequisites: Sophomore standing FAS 3080 Storytelling: Narrative Studio 3